rrquizon1/Object_Detection_Quizon/README.md

 ```

-Other hyperparameters that can be changed are epochs, number of classes, and batch size
+Other hyperparameters that can be changed are epochs, number of classes, and batch size.
+The values belwo are used to train the model

 ```
 num_classes =4